All Ways Maui'd

 Click Here to Go to Our Page of Wedding Ceremony Site Photos

 CAN WE HOLD OUR CEREMONY AT A WATERFALL?
-Most natural waterfalls on
+Most natural waterfalls

-Maui are located in rain forests areas not easily accessible (and often subject to
+on Maui are located in rain forest areas not easily accessible (and often subject

-situated in picturesque garden settings.
-Maui has some of the most beautiful beaches
+Maui has some of the most beautiful beaches in the world, and most of our couples

-in the world, and most couples are quite happy to have their ceremonies upon their
+are quite happy to have their ceremonies upon their golden sands--the perfect

-golden sands--the perfect alternative to always unpredictable waterfalls locations.
+alternative to always unpredictable waterfalls locations.

 WHAT HAPPENS IF IT RAINS DURING AN OUTDOORS CEREMONY?
 We will